Pediatric Conditions We Treat

 “Parents are always juggling so much and have a ton their plate which made it difficult for them to make the time to bring their kids for pediatric therapy sessions even when they knew the benefits,” says Leis.

-Pediatric Therapy Services
+Our Pediatric Therapy Services

 Below, you’ll find out more about the type of pediatric therapy services offered here Little Feet Therapy.